osenpb/OsenShop_f/README.md

 # EcommerceFrontendAngular

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.8.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.8, but migrated to 21.0

 ## Development server